krobelus/rate/README.md

     DRAT and LRAT proofs from PR proofs.
   - `gratchk` to validate produced GRAT proofs.
-  - If any of `drat-trim`, `rupee`, or `gratgen` are executable they will be run on the benchmarks and their results will be compared to the output of `rate` in the appropriate compatibility mode.
+  - If any of `drat-trim`, `rupee`, or `gratgen` are executable they will be run on the benchmarks and their verdicts will be compared to the output of `rate`.

 You can use the [docker
 image](https://cloud.docker.com/repository/docker/krobelus/rate-test-environment)